CheesyGamer77/cheesyutils/docs/index.rst

 ..
-CheesyUtils documentation master file, created by sphinx-quickstart on Sat Apr 10 16:43:50 2021.
+Cheesyutils documentation master file, created by sphinx-quickstart on Sat Apr 10 16:43:50 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CheesyUtils's documentation!
+Welcome to cheesyutils's documentation!
 =======================================

 .. toctree::